awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/attach-load-balancer-asg.md

    1. For **Classic Load Balancers**, select its check box and choose your load balancer\.

 1. Choose **Update**\.

+**Note**
+You can monitor the status of the load balancer while it is being attached by using the AWS CLI\.
+When Amazon EC2 Auto Scaling has successfully registered the instances and at least one registered instance passes the health checks, you receive a status of `InService`\.
+For more information, see [Understand the attachment status of your load balancer](load-balancer-status.md)\.

 ## Detach a load balancer<a name="as-remove-load-balancer"></a>